-Amber is a licensed clinical social worker with more than 10 years of successfully guiding clients toward healing various traumas, emotional pain and relationship concerns.
-She provides compassionate psychotherapy to individuals, couples and families experiencing anxiety, depression, substance use disorders, trauma, personality disorders, relationship problems, and chronic mental health challenges.
-Amber’s gentle, direct approach begins with understanding the whole person and context of the current problem before helping her clients make desired changes toward a more balanced and meaningful life.
-She has specialized skills in Cognitive-Behavioral Therapy as well as Dialectical Behavioral Therapy, which is uniquely effective for trauma and personality issues.
-She graduated from Marquette University and the University of Wisconsin-Madison, where she earned her Master’s degree in social work.
+Amber is a licensed clinical social worker with more than 11 years of successfully guiding clients toward healing various traumas, emotional pain, and relationship concerns.
+She will provides compassionate psychotherapy to individuals, couples and families experiencing anxiety, depression, substance use disorders, trauma, personality disorders, relationship problems, and chronic mental health challenges.
+Amber’s gentle and direct approach begins with understanding your whole self first and context of the current problems you face before helping you make desired changes toward a more balanced and meaningful life.
+She has specialized skills in cognitive-behavioral therapy as well as dialectical behavioral therapy, which is uniquely effective for trauma and personality issues.
+She graduated from Marquette University and the University of Wisconsin-Madison, where she earned her master’s degree in social work.
 Her interests include outdoor activities with her family, baking, gardening, spirituality, watching sports, and crafts.

 JAN KWIATKOWSKI, LMFT

 Marriage and Family Therapist